Mbini

-Mbini is a town in Río Muni, Equatorial Guinea, lying at the mouth of the Benito River.
+Mbini is a town in Río Muni, Equatorial Guinea, lying along the Atlantic coast at the mouth of the Benito River.
+Before 1973, it was known as Benito or Río Benito Town.
 Mbini is the Ndowe name for Río Muni.
 It is located 44 km southwest of Bata.

-In 1994, the population was around 14,000 and the city is linked by ferry with Bolondo.
-The town is known for its seafood and for nearby beaches.
+As of 2001, the urban population of Mbini was 3,421.
+The city is linked by ferry with Bolondo, and is known for its seafood and for nearby beaches.